JD-1226/CRUD-APP/README.md

 * Role-based permissions (admin vs regular user)
 * More models / relationships (e.g. parent-child, categories)
 * API endpoints (REST) so that frontend (e.g. React) can also use backend

-I hope this README captures both the *story* of how you built the CRUD + auth system and guides future readers / collaborators through your thought process and usage.
-Would you like me to produce a ready-to-copy `README.md` version (in Markdown) that you can paste into your repo?